stefwalter/cockpit/doc/protocol.md

         "signal": [ "/the/path", "org.Interface", "SignalName", [ "arg0", 1, 2 ] ]
     }

-Properties can be watched with the
+Properties can be watched with the "watch" request.
+Either a "path" or "path_namespace" can be watched.
+Property changes are listened for with DBus PropertiesChanged signals.
+If a "path_namespace" is watched and path is a DBus ObjectManager, then it is used to watch for new DBus interfaces, otherwise DBus introspection is used.

     {
-        "watch": "/the/path"
+        "watch": {
-	"kind": "namespace"
+	    "path": "/the/path/to/watch"
         }

-    "unwatch"
+    }

+To remove a watch, pass the identical parameters with an "unwatch" request.

     {
+        "unwatch": {
+            "path": "/the/path/to/watch"
+        }
+    }

+Property changes will be sent using a "notify" message.
+This includes addition of interfaces without properties, which will be an empty interface object, or interfaces removed, which will be null.
+Only the changes since the last "notify" message will be sent.

+    {
-	"props": {
+	"notify": {
-            "path": {
+            "/a/path": {
-                "interface": {
+                "org.Interface1": {
                     "Prop1": x,
-                    "Prop1", y,
+                    "Prop2": y
+                },
+		"org.Interface2": { }
+            },
+            "/another/path": {
+                "org.Removed": null
             }
         }
     }
-    }

-xxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-    GHashTable(interface, GHashTable);
-	GHashTable(path, GHashTable);
-	    GHashTable(name, GVariant);

-Poke
-	Listen to all signals on object.

-	*all signals*

-xxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 DBus types are encoded in various places in these messages, such as the arguments.
 These types are encoded as follows: